-From time to time, the Company enters into referral agreements with agent banks or other organizations ("referral partner").
-Under these agreements, the referral partner refers its customers to the Company for credit card processing services.
+From time to time, the Company enters into referral agreements with agent banks ("Referral Partners").
+Under these agreements, the Referral Partner refers its customers to the Company for credit card processing services.
 Total consideration paid for these agreements in the six months ended March 31, 2023 was \$420, all of which was settled with cash on hand.
-Because the Company pays an up-front fee to compensate the referral partner, the amount is treated as an asset acquisition in which the Company has acquired an intangible stream of referrals.
+Because the Company pays an up-front fee to compensate the Referral Partner, the amount is treated as an asset acquisition in which the Company has acquired an intangible stream of referrals.
 This asset is amortized over a straight-line period of five years.